straube/multiple-domain/README.md

 # Multiple Domain

-This plugin allows you to have multiple domains in a single Wordpress installation and enables custom redirects for each domain.

 Multiple Domain allows you having more than one domain in a single WordPress installation.
 Differently than WordPress Multisite (MU), this plugin doesn't support a different theme or advanced customizations for each domain.
 It's only intended to enable constant navigation under a different domain than the one you set under WordPress options.